Bodleian Law Library: Facilities

 The BLL was designed to hold the law collection of the Bodleian Library on open access shelves, ensuring ready access at all times to scholars.
 Seating is provided for 430 readers, with over one third of seats reserved for postgraduate student use.

 There is a Graduate Reading Room.
 This area occupies a separate wing, and provides students with ethernet access, several PCs, and wireless access for laptops.

 The BLL has a total of 40 PCs for reader use as of 2023.
 The PCs in the Freshfields IT room on the lower floor and in the Gallery computer room require readers to log in, but there are a few PCs for searching the catalogue on each floor.
 Wireless access for laptop computers is provided throughout most areas of the library and is accessed using the same login as the library PCs.

 The Baker McKenzie room is available for student use for group discussion, as well as carrel facilities which are offered on a shared basis.

 Legal research

 The Law Library staff provide an extensive teaching programme to all postgraduate and undergraduate students.
 The Legal Research Skills Programme is a compulsory first year subject for undergraduates; all postgraduates are provided with detailed library induction, as well as a wide range of research classes offered each term.
 Legal information guides to specific countries and to legal subjects is available in leaflet form.

-Culture
+In pop culture

-From 2019 this building is used as the backdrop to the police station in the ITV television series Endeavour.
+In 2019, this building is used as the backdrop to the police station in the ITV television series Endeavour.